Triangle Multiplication Is All You Need For Biomolecular Structure Representations: Introduction

 AlphaFold~\citep{senior2020improved,jumper2021alphafold2} has transformed protein structure prediction and become an indispensable tool across the biological sciences.
 Yet emerging applications increasingly demand massive scale.
 Virtual screening of protein–ligand interactions, modeling of large protein complexes, proteome-wide folding, and iterative de novo binder design already require millions (and soon billions) of inference calls.
 At this scale, runtime and memory efficiency are critical bottlenecks: for example, Boltz-1~\citep{wohlwend2024boltz1} requires over 15 minutes to process a single 2048-token sequence on an A100 GPU (see~\refsec{inference_speed}).
 The dominant computational cost comes from pairwise token representations and triangular primitives, which scale \emph{cubically} with sequence length $L$.
 While triangle multiplication is implemented efficiently via matrix multiplications, triangle attention requires $L$ attention operations, introducing substantial memory and runtime overhead.

 We introduce \name, a streamlined alternative to the Pairformer backbone of AlphaFold3~\citep{abramson2024alphafold3}.
 By retaining triangle multiplication and feed-forward networks while eliminating triangle and sequence attentions, \name preserves the ability to reason over higher-order geometric interactions that are critical for structure prediction while alleviating Pairformer's heavy computational burden.
-Despite this simplification, \name performs comparably on RCSB and CASP15 test sets against state-of-the-art predictors such as AlphaFold, Chai-1, and Boltz-1, while providing $4\times$ faster inference on long sequences.
-It matches the performance of Pairformer backbone across protein folding, protein–protein docking, and protein–ligand docking, while training in 34\% fewer GPU-days across multiple model sizes (see~\reffig{pull}).
+Despite this simplification, \name performs comparably on RCSB and CASP15 test sets against state-of-the-art predictors such as AlphaFold, Chai-1, and Boltz-1, while providing $4\times$ faster inference on long sequences. \name consistently matches the performance of Pairformer backbone across protein-ligand, antibody-antigen, protein-nucleic acid and RNA structures while training in 34\% fewer GPU-days across multiple model sizes (see~\reffig{pull}).

 By reducing both runtime and memory requirements, \name expands the scope of feasible downstream applications of structure prediction.
 It enables modeling of larger protein complexes beyond the limits of triangle attention, supports high-throughput screening of ligands and binders, and accelerates hallucination-based design pipelines~\citep{pacesa2025bindcraft}.
-Within the BoltzDesign1~\citep{cho2025boltzdesign1} framework, \name provides over $2\times$ faster sampling and scales to sequences beyond 800 amino acids, where BoltzDesign otherwise fails due to memory overflow.
-Our analysis highlights the role of the pair representation in learning precise distances between residues and suggests that triangle multiplication learns to capture sparse interactions among residue triplets.
+Within the BoltzDesign1~\citep{cho2025boltzdesign1} framework, \name provides over $2\times$ faster sampling and scales to sequences beyond 700 amino acids, where BoltzDesign otherwise fails due to memory overflow.
+Our analysis highlights the role of the pair representation in learning precise distances between residues and suggests that triangle multiplication learns to capture sparse long-range interactions among residue triplets.